 Don't assume you are super sensitive to begin with, try always having supermarket fresh eggs a long way from the expiry date.

-Only go to the next level of freshness if eggs are still causing issues occassionally, and problem solve with a FOOD INTOLERANCE DIETITIAN experienced in these matters as maybe it is another food that is sometimes causing these issues (for example vinegar in poaching which is high in amines or extra virgin olive oil in frying which is extra high in amines) .
+Only go to the next level of freshness if eggs are still causing issues occassionally, and problem solve with a FOOD INTOLERANCE DIETITIAN experienced in these matters as maybe it is another food that is sometimes causing these issues (for example vinegar in poaching which is high in amines or extra virgin olive oil in frying which is extra high in amines) or the bacon you are having them with.

 REFERENCES